 Use an ice cream scoop to fill each muffin well with batter about 3/4 full.

 Bake muffins about 25 minutes or until a toothpick comes out clean.
-Allow to cool about 15 minutes before enjoying.
+Allow to cool 15 minutes before enjoying.

 Nutrition will be added soon!

 To request a nutrition consultation with a Registered Dietitian, book an online appointment at: ZESTNutritionService.com